Reducing Stochastic Games to Semidefinite Program Feasibility: Preliminaries

 where $A_1,\dots,A_n,B \in {\mathbb R}^{m \times m}$ are symmetric and $c_1,\dots,c_n \in {\mathbb R}$.
-If the data $A_1,\dots,A_n,B,c_1,\dots,c_n$ is rational, then the problem of deciding whether the supremum exists, and if so, to compute the supremum, is a computational problem known as the \emph{semidefinite programming problem}.
+If the data $A_1,\dots,A_n,B$, $c_1,\dots,c_n$ is rational, then the problem of deciding whether the infimum exists, and if so, to compute the infimum, is a computational problem known as the \emph{semidefinite programming problem}.
 The \emph{representation size} of the SDP then consists of the sum of the bit lengths of all the rational numbers in the input.

 The expression $\sum_{i=1}^n x_i A_i -B \succeq 0$ in~\cref{eq:P} is called a \emph{linear matrix inequality (LMI)}, and defines the \emph{feasible region} of the SDP, which is called a \emph{spectrahedron}.
 The representation size of LMIs is defined analogously as for SDPs.
 We say that an SDP is \emph{strictly feasible} if $\sum_{i=1}^n x_i A_i - B \succ 0$ has a solution $x \in {\mathbb R}^n$.